SebastianZins/Spherical-Karlsruhe-Metric/README.md

 1. Download the realease and extract it.
 2. Run the .exe file and explore the visualization.

+Alternatively:
-1. Alternatively, clone the repository:
+1. Clone the repository:
 ```bash
 https://github.com/SebastianZins/Spherical-Karlsruhe-Metric
 ```